mursalatul/mini-projects/README.md

 # Mini Projects
 Welcome to the mini-projects repository!
 This repository is a collection of small projects intended for practice and learning.
 Each project is designed to help you improve your skills in various areas of programming.
-Enjoy the fun side of programming by checking out the projects and convince yourself that you can do basically anything with programming.
+Enjoy the fun side of programming by checking out the projects and convince yourself that you can do basically anything with programming

 ## Content
 - [GroupMailer](https://github.com/mursalatul/mini-projects//tree/master/GroupMailer)